planetfederal/desktop-documentation/docs/source/what_is_new.rst

 * GRASS updated to |grass_version|
 * Python is now |python_version|
 * Qt Designer updated to |qt_design_version|
-* New installers both for Mac and Windows, which will allow partial package updates
+* New installers for Windows, which allows global and single user instalation

 .. * PgAdmin 4 updated to|pgadmin_version|